-This place has a whale on the window which I guess is fun but denied any flirtations towards free weed.
+This place has a whale on the window, which I guess is fun but denied any flirtations toward free weed.
 They did wish Shannon a happy birthday though, as well as encouraging the rest of the customers in the shop to do so also—at least that’s something.

 The verdict: No b-day weed in sight.

-By this point the greed had set in and all we wanted was more.
-Shannon had a handful of treats now—and you know what they say; any more than a handful of free weed is just plain greedy—right?
+By this point, the greed had set in and all we wanted was more.
+Shannon had a handful of treats now—and you know what they say: any more than a handful of free weed is just plain greedy—right?
 Wrong.
-Shannon was intent on making this birthday a two-fistfuls kinda birthday.
+Shannon was intent on making this birthday a two-fistfuls kind of birthday.
 So, on her insistence we decided to hit up one last dispensary in Gastown.

 The verdict: Free b-day joints, as long as they don’t run out.

-We wrapped things up after an hour walking in the rain with four out of six of the dispensaries willing to share their stash with the birthday girl.
+We wrapped things up after an hour of walking in the rain with four out of six of the dispensaries willing to share their stash with the birthday girl.
 And after all that, Shannon refused to share.
-I think all the free birthday bartering got into her head a bit, she may even still be clutching at her pile of freebies Gollum-style in her house a week later.
+I think all the free birthday bartering got into her head a bit.
+She may even still be clutching at her pile of freebies Gollum-style in her house a week later.

 What this little journey revealed to me was how lucky we are to have access to this laid-back cannabis culture across the entire city and how much we will potentially have to say goodbye to it come the end of July.
 If the government takeover of weed distribution means the end of free b-day bud will Vancouver be a happier place post-legalization?
 Though I can’t say for sure, I do advise anyone with a birthday coming up to walk down Main street and take advantage while you still can.